-Action Step(s) Task Completion / Assigned To Results Action Step(s) Review Date Assigned 10 Results Develop Payroll Trainers/Schedule of Training Activities May 2022 Jen Dickerson, Michelle Wright Improved knowledge of payroll process; training with key departments, such as the Sheriff, was in place by February 2022.
-Additional outreach to departments has been completed.
-Create Drop in Option for Payroll; develop intentional departmental outreach for Financial Systems January 2023 and ongoing Jen Dickerson, and Michelle Wright; David Miller and team Improved internal customer service for payroll officers; improved outreach for internal customers Document Payroll procedures & Hold vendor accountable for services 2022 and ongoing Jen Dickerson Payroll cycles in compliance and with no errors, accomplished efficiently; training of staff is in progress.
-Updates are current.
-Examine Payroll processes for improvement using a kaizen type approach 2022 and ongoing Tonya Wright, Christina Wetzel, and Jennifer Harmon Increased efficiency and coordination with departments Hold a mini retreat with HR to recognize unity of purpose & common goals, focus on onboarding and reconciliations; include a process to connect with IT and improve processes for newly hired employees 2023 Jen Dickerson and Michelle Wright Improved relationship with HR; improved internal services; improved employee experience Train new BOR Administrator March 2022 forward Dave Burgei, Coordinating with contracted support and staff Transfer of BOR Administration knowledge; transfer appraisal staff knowledge to BOR Administrator; refined processes (agendas, etc.) Define Prosecutor & Auditor BOR duties March 2022 BOR Administrator and leadership Clarity of duties; efficiency; accomplished in April 2022 Develop a Financial Systems Work Group 2022 Chris Wagner and David Miller Improved Organizational Knowledge; correct ACH pay-ins; review of audit recommendations Examine year end processes for potential to have dual years open 2023-2024 Chris Wagner Improved internal and external services for accounts payable
+Action Step(s) Task Completion / Review Date Assigned To Results Develop Payroll Trainers/Schedule of Training Activities May 2022 Jen Dickerson, Michelle Wright Improved knowledge of payroll process; training with key departments, such as the Sheriff, was in place by February 2022.
+SaaS conversion plans were in place in October 2022.
+Create Drop in Option for Payroll; develop intentional departmental outreach for Financial Systems January 2023 and ongoing Jen Dickerson, and Michelle Wright; David Miller and team Improved internal customer service for payroll officers; improved outreach for internal customers Document Payroll procedures & Hold vendor accountable for services 2022 and ongoing Jen Dickerson Payroll cycles in compliance and with no errors, training of staff is in progress.
+Tyler deliverables are being documented.
+Examine Payroll processes for improvement using a kaizen type approach 2022 and ongoing Tonya Wright, Christina Wetzel, and Jennifer Harmon Increased efficiency and coordination with departments Hold a mini retreat with HR to recognize unity of purpose & common goals, focus on onboarding and reconciliations; include a process to connect with IT and improve onboarding 2023 Jen Dickerson and Michelle Wright Improved relationship with HR; improved internal services; improved employee experience Train new BOR Administrator; define roles for BOR March 2022 forward Dave Burgei, Coordinating with contracted support and staff Transfer of BOR Administration knowledge; transfer appraisal staff knowledge to BOR Administrator; refined processes (agendas, etc.) Develop a Financial Systems Work Group; include training about GASB 87 and internal control 2022 Chris Wagner and David Miller Improved Organizational Knowledge; correct ACH pay-ins; review of audit recommendations Examine year end processes for potential to have dual years open 2023-2024 Chris Wagner Initial examination shows two years are open and additional communication is warranted.